Skip to main content

 Milestone

-A significant intermediate checkpoint or event that signals progress toward a target, used to track whether a programme is on schedule to achieve its intended outcomes.
+A significant intermediate checkpoint or event that signals progress toward a target, used to track whether a program is on schedule to achieve its intended outcomes.

 Benchmark

-A reference point or standard value used to measure progress, typically derived from historical data, industry standards, or comparable programmes.
+A reference point or standard value used to measure progress, typically derived from historical data, industry standards, or comparable programs.